ZizouHuweidi/bayt-alhikmah/backend/README.md

 SQLModel.metadata.create_all(engine)
 ```

-and comment the line in the file `prestart.sh` that contains:
+and comment the line in the file `scripts/prestart.sh` that contains:

 ```console
 $ alembic upgrade head